The Hague: Early history

 The village that originated around the Binnenhof was first mentioned as Die Haghe in a charter dating from 1242.
 It became the primary residence of the Counts of Holland in 1358 and thus became the seat of many government institutions.
 This status allowed the village to grow; by the Late Middle Ages, it had grown to the size of a city, although it did not receive city rights.
 In its early years, the village was in the ambacht, or rural district, of Monster, which was governed by the Lord of Monster.
 Seeking to exercise more direct control over the village, however, the Count split the village off and created a separate ambacht called Haagambacht, governed directly by the Counts of Holland.
 The territory of Haagambacht was considerably expanded during the reign of Floris V.

 When the House of Burgundy inherited the counties of Holland and Zeeland in 1432, they appointed a stadtholder to rule in their stead with the States of Holland and West Friesland as an advisory council.
 Although their seat was in The Hague, the city became subordinate to more important centres of government such as Brussels and Mechelen, from where the sovereigns ruled over the increasingly centralised Burgundian Netherlands.

-At the beginning of the Eighty Years' War, the absence of city walls proved disastrous, as it allowed Spanish troops to easily occupy the town.
+At the beginning of the Eighty Years' War, the absence of city walls proved disastrous, as it allowed Spanish troops to occupy the town easily.
 In 1575, the States of Holland, temporarily based in Delft, even considered demolishing the city, but this proposal was abandoned after mediation by William the Silent.
 In 1588, The Hague became the permanent seat of the States of Holland as well as the States General of the Dutch Republic.
-For the administration to maintain control over city matters, The Hague never received official city status, although it did have many of the privileges normally granted only to cities.
+For the administration to maintain control over city matters, The Hague never received official city status.
+However, it did have many of the privileges normally granted only to cities.
 In modern administrative law, "city rights" have no place anymore.